ondrap/json-stream/README.md

 > Parsing is
 > from 40% faster to ~50% slower than aeson, depending on the parser
 > grammar and the test.
 Generally, parsing small pieces is faster with aeson, parsing
-> large structures works better with json-stream because of lower memory
+> large structures consisting of smaller objects works better with
+> json-stream because of lower memory
 > consumption and less stress on the GC.
 Creating parsers for complex
 > JSON structures can be much easier using json-stream.
 >
 > Counting number of array elements in 120MB
-> JSON file needed 1.7GB in aeson, 1.5GB with json-stream in the aeson mode
+> JSON file (1M elements) needed 1.7GB in aeson, 1.5GB with json-stream in the aeson mode
 > (the grammar being just `value`).
 It needed 700MB when json-stream grammar
 > was used and only 2MB in streaming mode when parsed data was discarded
 > after processing.